MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/New-SPOMigrationPackage.md

 # New-SPOMigrationPackage

+> [!NOTE]
+> This cmdlet has been deprecated.
+To migrate to SharePoint and Microsoft 365 using PowerShell, see [Migrate to SharePoint using PowerShell](/sharepointmigration/overview-spmt-ps-cmdlets).

 ## SYNOPSIS

 Cmdlet to create a new migration package based on source files in a local or network shared folder.